Amin-Abdikadir/quiz-automation/plan.md

 - Node.js
 - Playwright
 - Git + GitHub
-- DevTools for inspecting stuff
+- DevTools for inspecting elements

 ---

 ## ✅ Done so far

 ### ✅ Set up the project
-- Ran `npm init`
+- Run `npm init` ✅
-- Installed Playwright
+- Install Playwright ✅
-- Initialised Git and made the first commit
+- Initialise Git and make the first commit ✅

-### ✅ Wrote the first bit of code
+### ✅ Write the first bit of code
-- Opened a headless browser
+- Open a headless browser ✅
-- Went to huel.com and checked it loaded
+- Go to huel.com and check it loads ✅
-- Logged a message in the console
+- Log a message in the console ✅
-- Committed that bit too
+- Commit that step ✅

+### ✅ Step 3: Click the "Take the Quiz" button
+- Inspect the element and use `getByRole` to target the correct link ✅
+- Detect initial failure due to cookie overlay blocking clicks ✅
+- Try `waitForSelector` and clicking "Accept All" ✅
+- Try removing the overlay with `page.evaluate()` ✅
+- Final working solution: wait for overlay, remove it if found, then force click the quiz button ✅
+- Quiz button now consistently clickable ✅

 ---

 ## 🔜 What’s next

-✅ Step 3: Click the "Take the Quiz" button
-Inspected the element and used getByRole to target the correct link Initial attempts failed due to a cookie overlay (#onetrust-consent-sdk) blocking clicks Tried using waitForSelector to detect the cookie banner and click “Accept All” — didn't always appear Tried removing the overlay using page.evaluate() — still caused intermittent blocking Final working solution: Used waitForSelector with a timeout, then removed the overlay manually if it existed.
-Followed that with a forced click on the quiz link after waiting for visibility.
-✔ Now clicking the quiz button works every time, and script is stable

 ### 🔲 Step 4: Go through the quiz
 - Click one answer per question
 - Keep logs for each step

-### 🔲 Step 5: Click the “No thanks” link
+### 🔲 Step 5: Click the "No thanks" link
 - Make sure it’s there
 - Click it and confirm it works